Why Do My Boobs Hurt When I’m Not Pregnant? | Clear, Honest Answers

 Fibrocystic Breast Changes

-Fibrocystic breasts are characterized by lumpy or rope-like textures caused by benign cysts and fibrous tissue.
+Fibrocystic breasts are characterized by lumpy, tender, or rope-like textures caused by benign cysts and fibrous tissue.
 These changes often lead to tenderness or aching sensations that fluctuate with hormonal cycles.
 The lumps tend to be mobile and can vary in size throughout the month.

 Medications Affecting Breast Tissue

-Several medications influence hormone levels or water retention, leading to breast pain as a side effect.
+Several medications can influence hormone levels, breast sensitivity, or fluid retention, leading to breast pain as a side effect.
 Common offenders include:

 • Hormonal contraceptives: Birth control pills may alter estrogen-progesterone balance.